Juan Bobo: Reception and impact

-Juan Bobo in U.S. popular culture
+In U.S. popular culture

 Given the centuries-long history of the Juan Bobo tales, and because Puerto Rico has been a U.S. territory, Juan Bobo has been designated as an American folk character.
 The American Legends children's books included Juan Bobo in a series of four folkloric books.
 The other three were Paul Bunyan, John Henry, and Pecos Bill.

 In the theatrical arts, in New York City, Theatre Works USA developed and presented a Juan Bobo play, together with a children's study guide in 2008.
 The Teatro Círculo Theater Company mounted an Off-Broadway production of The Mischievous Juan Bobo in 2006.
 Also in 2006, the Open Eye Theater in Minneapolis performed The Adventures of Juan Bobo.
 This was followed in 2009, by the University Theater of Northeastern Illinois University presented a Juan Bobo play titled Señora Tortuga.

 Children's theater companies enact the Juan Bobo stories, often in the form of puppet plays.

 In New York City, a group of grade school children made a Juan Bobo animated film, and children's Juan Bobo play scripts are available.
 A float with Juan Bobo characterizations was also part of the 156th Carnaval de Ponce on 2 March 2014 in Ponce, Puerto Rico.